Optimal Model Selection for Conformalized Robust Optimization: Introduction

 \subsection{Our contributions}

 In this paper, we develop a novel framework for model selection in the CRO problem with conformal prediction sets, aiming to optimize decision efficiency while guaranteeing robustness.
-Specifically, given a candidate model set $\{S_{\lambda}:\lambda\in \Lambda\}$, labeled data $\{(X_i, Y_i)\}_{i=1}^n$ and test data $X_{n+1}$, our data-driven framework selects the optimal model $\hat{\lambda} \in \Lambda$ and produces a final decision $\hat{z}(X_{n+1})$ that simultaneously satisfies (asymptotic) robustness (see Definitions \ref{def:robustness}, \ref{def:individual_robustness}) and optimality (see Definitions \ref{def:efficiency}, \ref{def:individual_efficiency}).
+Specifically, we consider a candidate model set $\{S_{\lambda}:\lambda\in \Lambda\}$, incorporating two typical scenarios: (i) $\Lambda$ is a finite index set corresponding to pre-trained models; (ii) $\Lambda \subset \sR^m$ constitutes a continuous parameter space for a class of models.
+Given labeled data $\{(X_i, Y_i)\}_{i=1}^n$ and test data $X_{n+1}$, our data-driven framework selects the optimal model $\hat{\lambda} \in \Lambda$ and produces a final decision $\hat{z}(X_{n+1})$ that simultaneously satisfies (asymptotic) robustness (see Definitions \ref{def:robustness}, \ref{def:individual_robustness}) and optimality (see Definitions \ref{def:efficiency}, \ref{def:individual_efficiency}).
 The selection criterion is based on minimizing the decision risk, defined as the expected decision loss for the true (unknown) label of test data.
 To approximate this risk, we first generate auxiliary decisions based on labeled data and compute their empirical decision losses.
 Model selection is then performed through \emph{empirical risk minimization} (ERM).
-Once the model $\hat{\lambda}$ is selected, its corresponding conformal prediction set is incorporated into the CRO problem to make the final decision $\hat{z}(X_{n+1})$.
+Once the model index $\hat{\lambda}$ is selected, its corresponding conformal prediction set is incorporated into the CRO problem to make the final decision $\hat{z}(X_{n+1})$.
 The main contributions of this work are as follows:

-\begin{itemize} \item[(1)] We start by introducing \emph{Conformalized Robust Optimization with Model Selection} (CROMS), which unifies the construction of the conformal prediction sets with the minimization of decision risk without requiring any data splitting.
-We present two algorithms to implement the procedure: E-CROMS is computationally efficient and enjoys asymptotic robustness and optimality; F-CROMS integrates model selection directly into the construction of conformal prediction sets, which achieves asymptotic optimality and finite-sample robustness guarantees.
+\begin{itemize} \item[(1)] We introduce \emph{Conformalized Robust Optimization with Model Selection} (CROMS), which unifies conformal prediction set construction with decision risk minimization.
+We first propose ECROMS, a computationally efficient algorithm, and establish bounds in coverage error and excess decision risk under a general candidate model class.

+\item[(2)] To correct the coverage error in finite samples, we develop two improved algorithms: F-CROMS achieves $1-\alpha$ coverage and decision optimality via using augmented labeled data and searching over the label space to preserve the exchangeability.
+A theoretically justified grid-approximation procedure is developed to enable a computationally feasible implementation of F-CROMS for continuous label, without sacrificing coverage control; J-CROMS further reduces the computational cost in a leave-one-out fashion, and constructs the prediction set by the Jackknife+ technique \citep{barber2021predictive}, which achieves a $1-2\alpha$ coverage guarantee.